Diogenes2001/cs348-project/README.md

 We support the following functionalities:
 - Searching of the Pokemon database based on Pokemon stats and names
 - Searching of the Pokemon database based on charactersitics of the moves they know
+- Searching of the Pokemon database based on weakness/resistance to attacks of a given type

 The backend is in the `app.py` file and the frontend is in `hello-world/src/components/Pokedex.vue` and `hello-world/src/components/Profile.vue`.